torresjchristopher/AI-TTB-Label-Verify-App/README.md

 ---

+## Local-first security model

+The most secure deployment mode is local execution through PowerShell or a terminal on an approved workstation.

+In local mode:

+- OCR inference runs on the workstation CPU.
+- Images are not sent to a third-party AI API.
+- No cloud account or API key is required.
+- The web interface binds to `127.0.0.1` by default rather than exposing itself to the network.
+- Extracted text and reports remain in local output directories.
+- The CLI can be used without starting any HTTP server.
+- The application can operate behind restrictive outbound-firewall policies once dependencies and models are installed.

+Local-only operation reduces external data exposure, but it does not by itself establish federal production compliance.
+A production deployment would still require agency review of access control, audit logging, records retention, encryption, workstation configuration, vulnerability management, and authorization requirements.

+### CLI

+The CLI is the smallest and most automation-friendly format.
+It is appropriate for:

+- Processing entire folders
+- Scheduled or scripted jobs
+- Performance benchmarking
+- Server environments
+- Restricted workstations where a browser interface is unnecessary

+### TUI

+The TUI exposes the same capabilities through a guided terminal menu:

+1. Edit Label
+2. Process Batch
+3. Quit

+It adds no graphical framework and uses Python's standard terminal input/output.

+---

+## OCR technology

+TTB LabelVerify uses **RapidOCR** with **ONNX Runtime** for local CPU inference.

+ONNX is the model-execution format and runtime; it is not the OCR model itself.
+RapidOCR supplies the trained text-detection, orientation, and recognition models.
+The pipeline performs three related tasks:

+1. **Text detection** locates text regions in the image.
+2. **Orientation classification** corrects rotated text where possible.
+3. **Text recognition** converts the detected regions into characters and confidence scores.

+The installed RapidOCR configuration uses compact PP-OCR-derived ONNX models.
+This avoids the much larger PaddlePaddle development and training dependency tree while retaining modern OCR inference capability.

+### Recovery for difficult images

+A fast first pass is used for normal images.
+When OCR confidence or text coverage is weak, the application can perform additional recovery passes:

+- EXIF orientation correction
+- Image resizing
+- CLAHE contrast enhancement
+- Sharpening
+- Adaptive thresholding
+- Likely label-region cropping
+- Two-to-four-times crop upscaling
+- Rotated neck-label scans
+- Confidence-based deduplication of OCR results

+**Aggressive recovery** forces these additional passes.
+It can improve extraction from small or low-contrast labels, but increases processing time.

+No OCR system can reliably reconstruct characters that are absent from the source image because of insufficient resolution, severe blur, glare, obstruction, or an unsubmitted rear panel.
+Those cases are intentionally routed to review.

+---

+### Web interface

+The web edition runs locally on `127.0.0.1` and is intended for broader operational use.
+It adds:

+- Reusable label profiles
+- Multi-image upload
+- Worker selection
+- Visual exception review
+- Manual approve/deny decisions
+- Downloadable CSV and JSON reports

+The web interface is not a separate AI implementation.
+It calls the same local pipeline used by the CLI and TUI.

+---

 ## Why this exists

 Stakeholder interviews described an annual workload of approximately **150,000 label applications**, handled by **47 agents**, with routine manual review taking approximately **10–15 minutes per application**.
 Much of that time is spent visually locating and comparing information that is already present in the application record: